 When the multihead feature is used, a small window indicating the current session on each screen is displayed with the current screen highlighted for easy identification.
 This window is automatically displayed for users during session creation.
-For example, the display in "XINERAMA" on page 150 indicates that the user is on the second screen of a three-screen display.
+For example, the display in FIGURE 9-1 indicates that the user is on the second screen of a three-screen display.